 - The Military Personnel and Civilian Employees' Claims Act (MPCECA) authorizes payment of claims made by employees of DOL for damage or loss to property used incident to service with DOL.
 For example, a DOL employee on travel whose briefcase was damaged may seek reimbursement under the MPCECA as long as the damage was not due to the employee's negligence.

 - The War Hazards Compensation Act (WHCA) provides reimbursement to insurers of contractors covered by the Defense Base Act (DBA) for both benefit and administrative costs resulting from an injury or death caused by a "war risk hazard."
 The WHCA also provides for direct payments to DBA and certain other employees as a result of their detention by a "hostile force or person" and direct payments to certain employees who are injured as a result of a war risk hazard and are not covered by the DBA or not payable under the DBA.

 What We Do

-- The Claims and Compensation Unit, managed by the Counsel for Claims, prepares and provides formal and informal legal advice concerning FECA, reviews and drafts legislative and regulatory proposals, represents the Director of OWCP before the Employees' Compensation Appeals Board and the Office of Administrative Law Judges, and provides assistance to the Department of Justice in representing the Department before the courts in connection with FECA.
-The Unit provides legal advice to OWCP concerning the War Hazards Compensation Act.
-The Unit also adjudicates claims under the FTCA and the MPCECA.
+- The FECA Unit, managed by the Counsel for FECA, prepares and provides formal and informal legal advice concerning FECA, reviews and drafts legislative and regulatory proposals, and represents the Director of OWCP before the Employees' Compensation Appeals Board and the Office of Administrative Law Judges.

 DOL Agencies Supported

-- Office of Workers' Compensation Programs, Division of Federal Employees' Compensation (DFEC)
+- Office of Workers' Compensation Programs, Division of Federal Employees', Longshore and Harbor Workers' Compensation (DFELHWC)

 - Office of Workers' Compensation Programs, Division of Energy Employees Occupational Illness Compensation (DEEOIC).